 Heather Christina Wright Memorial Graduate Scholarship

-Also established in Heather's memory.
+Established May 1995 in Heather's memory.
 Provides financial assistance to a MSW student using the same criteria as above.

 Experience is often the most profound teacher, and our international education programs provide just that—unique opportunities for students to learn about different cultures through hands-on experience.